English language requirements

 - Current or past full member of ESSA.
 Applicants are required to provide membership evidence with their MCEP application.

-completed 140 hours of exercise service delivery for apparently healthy clientele, as this is required for Accredited Exercise Physiology (AEP) registration and is not provided within the MCEP course.
+completed 140 hours of exercise assessment, prescription and delivery for apparently healthy clientele, as this is required for Accredited Exercise Physiology (AEP) registration and is not provided within the MCEP course.

 - Mail the application form and all relevant documents to ESSA (it must be hard copies), and upload a copy of the application form with your MCEP application.

 - ESSA may take 45 days to review applications.
 During this time, ESSA assessors may contact applicants for more information.

 - Upon successful completion of the assessment, ESSA will send the applicant a letter confirming the outcome of their application.
 Please provide a copy of this confirmation letter to Deakin by uploading the document into the applicant portal.
 This letter is required as part of the MCEP admission application documents.

 Deakin University offers admission to postgraduate courses through a number of Admission categories.
 To be eligible for admission to this program, applicants must meet the course requirements.